imteekay/frontend-challenges/README.md

 ### Bonus points

+* Build a swipeable image gallery in the hotel card.
 * Prepare your application to work with different languages (i18n).
-* A scaled up version for tablets / desktops (there is no design supplied so you'll need to use your imagination).
+* Implement a scaled up version for tablet / desktop devices.
+Note there is no design supplied, so you'll need to use your imagination if you go this route.

 ## The sample project